elsampsa/valkka-core/README.md

 ### Contribute

-Wan't to modify and develop further Valkka source code?
+Want to modify and develop further Valkka source code?
 Your effort is needed.

 You might want to do some reading first.
 Refer to the doxygen documentation.

 There are three ways to contribute:

 1. Found a bug?
 Send a message or a patch to Valkka google group
 2. Want to implement a new feature?
 Create your own development branch.
-We'll merge it once you've ran the tests (refer to "README_TESTS" in your build directory)
+We will merge it once you have ran the tests (refer to "README_TESTS" in your build directory)
-3. Don't agree with the library architecture?
+3. Dont agree with the library architecture?
 Feel free to fork

 ## Resources
 1. Doxygen generated documentation